quantity-digital/commerce-webshipper/README.md

 composer require quantity-digital/commerce-webshipper

 # tell Craft to install the plugin
-./craft install/plugin quantity-digital/commerce-webshipper
+./craft install/plugin commerce-webshipper
 ```

 ## Setup

-This plugin will, after you have filled in the required settings on the settings page, add a new field on Craft's default shipping methods, where you can connect a shipping method in Craft to the shipping method in Webshipper.
+This plugin will, after you have filled in the required settings on the settings page, add a new field on Craft's default shipping methods editor screen, where you can connect a shipping method in Craft to the shipping method in Webshipper.

 All syncronizations between Craft and Webshipper is handled automaticly using Craft Queue.